Jean M. Doerge

-Jean McGlothlin Doerge (born June 4, 1937; pronounced DURR-ghee) is director of the Germantown Colony and Museum in Webster Parish, Louisiana, and a former Democratic member of the Louisiana House of Representatives who represented District 10 (Webster Parish, Minden) from 1998 to 2012.
+Jean McGlothlin Doerge (pronounced DURR-ghee; June 4, 1937 – March 30, 2026) was an American politician and educator who was the director of the Germantown Colony and Museum in Webster Parish, Louisiana, and a Democratic member of the Louisiana House of Representatives, representing District 10 (Webster Parish, Minden) from 1998 to 2012.
 From 2001 to 2006, she served as the vice chair of the House's Commerce Committee; in 2007, she was appointed to the Louisiana House Appropriations Committee, and from 2008 to 2012, she served as the vice chair of the Retirement Committee.

 Formative years

 Born on June 4, 1937, in Galbraith, Louisiana, Jean McGlothlin was one of seven daughters of the late Thomas McGlothlin (1903–1966) and Cora (Vercher) McGlothlin (1904–1975).
 A graduate of Cloutierville High School in Cloutierville, Louisiana, she graduated from Northwestern State University in Natchitoches Parish in 1958.
 While attending school there, she met and, in 1957, married Minden, Louisiana native Everett Doerge.
 In 1965, they adopted daughter Sherie.
 Jean M. Doerge subsequently pursued graduate studies, earning a master's degree from Louisiana State University in Baton Rouge, as well as an additional thirty credit hours in professional education from Louisiana Tech University in Ruston.